 The Facts about GMO Crops

-Genetically engineered or genetically modified ingredients, also known as GMOs, have been a part of the U.S. food supply since the mid 1990’s.
+The United States Department of Agriculture defines bioengineered food as “food that contains genetic material that has been modified through certain laboratory technique and for which the modification could not be found in nature.
+This includes genetically modified organisms, often called GMOs.
+Genetically engineered or genetically modified ingredients have been a part of the U.S. food supply since the mid 1990’s.
 In fact, the genetic modification of agricultural crops through traditional cross-breeding has been going on for centuries.
 Today, most processed food in America contains GMOs of some type.

 GMO crops and GMOs are safe for the people and the planet.
 According to the American Association for the Advancement of Science, genetically modified crops are “the most extensively tested crops ever added to our food supply.”